Haparanda: Buildings

 An IKEA retail store opened 15 November 2006 in a new commercial enterprise zone at the Haparanda-Tornio border, and is the northernmost IKEA store in the world.
 Though goods are priced in Swedish kronor only, instore signage is in both Swedish and Finnish.
 This single store attracts a claimed two million visitors every year, and has triggered "piggy-back" development of other large-scale retail outlets and a prototypical US-style shopping mall on the site.
 Although shops in Haparanda itself accept euros and Swedish kronor, many have closed in the face of competition from the out of town development.

-Notable buildings besides the rail station (1918) include the Stadshotell (hotel and former town hall) of 1900, which has a first floor stateroom with magnificent chandeliers of Orrefors glass, and the landmark pepperpot-shaped watertower, erected in 1920.
+Notable buildings besides the rail station (1918) include the Haparanda Stadshotell (hotel and former town hall) of 1900, which has a first floor stateroom with magnificent chandeliers of Orrefors glass, and the landmark pepperpot-shaped watertower, erected in 1920.
 It no longer provides all the town's water, only the communal hot water supply.
 Haparanda's uncompromisingly modern church is by Bengt Larsson of the ELLT studio, and dates from 1967, its predecessor being destroyed by fire in 1964.

 Plans for a new building containing a multipurpose arena seating 2,500 and more commercial development were announced in 2013.
 It will be sited on the border.
 Construction started in 2016 with a planned completion date in 2018.